UKCloud/documentation/articles/email/email-gs.md

 10. Click **Finish** to complete creation of the account.

 The user can log in to and use the account immediately.
-It will take up to an hour to add the account to the Global Address List, during which time the account name won\'t be listed as an auto-complete option for users composing emails.
+It will take up to an hour to add the account to the Global Address List, during which time the account name won't be listed as an auto-complete option for users composing emails.

 ## Getting to know the Zimbra web client